Who is most at risk for esophageal cancer?

 People with Barrett's esophagus have a higher risk of developing esophageal cancer

-Scheduled and regular physical activity will reduce the risk of developing esophageal cancers, so people who are more active during the day are less likely to develop esophageal cancer.
+Planned and regular physical activity reduces the risk of developing esophageal cancers, so people who are more active during the day are less likely to develop esophageal cancer.

-Perhaps the reason that obese people are more at risk for esophageal cancer is that prevalence of GERD is higher among overweight people.
+Perhaps the reason that obese people are more at risk for esophageal cancer is the higher prevalence of GERD in overweight people.
+Of course, poor diet is more common in overweight people and also obese people are less active.

-Drinking alcohol increases the risk of one of esophageal cancer types called Esophageal squamous cell or SCC
+Drinking alcohol increases the risk of esophageal cancer (SCC) (esophageal squamous cell involvement)

-Tobacco users in any form, including cigarettes, pipes, chewing tobacco, etc., have a high risk of developing esophageal cancer of both types; esophageal adenocarcinoma and SCC.
+Tobacco users in any form, including cigarettes, pipes, chewing tobacco, etc., have a high risk of developing esophageal cancer of both esophageal adenocarcinoma and scc.

 It is interesting to know that people who smoke at least one pack of cigarettes a day will be twice as likely as non-smokers in the community to develop esophageal cancer.

-If these people also stop smoking, their risk of developing esophageal adenocarcinoma will not be reduced, but smoke cessation will reduce their risk of developing SCC.
+If these people also stop smoking, their risk of developing esophageal adenocarcinoma will not be reduced, but smoke cessation will reduce their risk of developing SCD.

 Obviously, the risk of developing esophageal cancers will be directly related to the duration of tobacco use